henryubuntu/Univaz-University/README.md

 + At the end of all this courses you will learn intuition and maybe psychic powers, trust your instincts, keep sane your mind and relax.

-+ Having no people to interact with while making the training, will be a problem if you do not do it, so I suggest to relax also talking with other people not just writing.
++ Having no people to interact with while making the training, will be a problem if you do not do it, so I suggest to relax also talking with other people not just writing (this update will count to update my main logo with some or an animal[s]).

 + Keep your workspace and living room clean and your brain will do the rest automatically to remember better.